-Breaking Up Is The Right Thing To Do.
+Breaking Up Is The Right Thing To Do

 Is that allowed?

-That’s the point.
+That’s also the goddam point!

 More than likely, they’ll get better.
 They certainly can’t get any worse.

 Do it.
 Let go.
-Now.
+Tomorrow’s rainbow is waiting.

 SEETHINGS is about long-term love too.
 It’s about two proud people who once loved well but became love-martyrs to sustain an endless ending.